ErikBanner/Some-Network-Stuff/OSPF/README.md

 ************************************************* How to Run ************************************************

-Run the following commands in seperate terminal:
+Run the following commands(1 and 2) in seperate terminals:

 1. $ ./nse.sh               <routers_host>: The host where the routers are running.
                             <nse_port>: The port number of the Network State Emulator.

-The following command should be run 5 times, in different terminals:
+The following command should be run 5 times in total, in 5 different terminals on same host(e.g. ubuntu1204-006):

 2. $ ./router               <router_id>: An integer that represents the router id.
 It should be unique for each router.
                             <nse_host>: The host where the Network State Emulator is running.